 Night markets are a common feature throughout Taiwan, with Taipei having an impressive selection.
 Many are extremely popular for their great range of local street food, to the point that they are treated more as a dining option than a shopping one.
-Some, on the other hand, are renowned for the variety and uniqueness of their wares, being polar opposites of the city’s many shopping malls crammed with big international brands.
+Some, on the other hand, are renowned for the variety and uniqueness of their wares.

-The title of Best Night Market in Taipei is closely contended between Shilin and Raohe Street.
-Shilin often wins for its sheer size, but Raohe Street is a very close second.
-The oldest market in Taipei, the Song Shan Fu De Temple marks one end of the 600m street of stalls.
-The main attraction is the street food and you can often spot TV crews working on cookery programmes among the impressive selection of stands selling local dishes and delicacies like spare ribs stewed in Chinese herbal medicine, oyster vermicelli and spicy stinky tofu.
+The main attraction is the street food, and you can often spot TV crews working on cookery programmes among the impressive selection of stands selling local dishes and delicacies.
+Top dishes include spare ribs stewed in Chinese herbal medicine, oyster vermicelli, and spicy stinky tofu.

 - Tel: +886 (0)2 2763 5733

 Found in a trendy part of town, behind the National Taiwan Normal University, Shida Night Market is famous for its fashion.
 Many of the stalls and stores in the network of side-streets off Shida Road are run by young entrepreneurs selling their unique designs.
 You will often also find young musicians practising their trade and a good range of local and traditional food offerings.
 The market is very popular with the local students and has an almost bohemian, boutique feel to it.
 If you’re looking for something a bit different, you’ll probably find it here.